 The Best Time to Visit Beijing

-Most foreign visitors prefer spring and autumn to visit Beijing due to the mild and comfortable weather.
+Many foreign visitors prefer choosing spring or autumn to visit Beijing due to the mild and comfortable weather.

 •High tourist season: April, May, Sept and October